mdevio/tiktok-username-checker/README.md

 5. Run the following command: `pip install -r requirements.txt`.
 This command will install the necessary libraries which are needed for the program to run without issues.

 6. Start the program by writing `python Tiktok Username Checker.py` or by simply double clicking the python file.

+# Report bugs

+If you want to report any bugs or need any help, press [here](https://github.com/mdevio/TikTok-Username-Checker/issues).